R3BRootGroup/R3BRoot/neuland/docs/neuland_container.md

        image: yanzhaowang/r3bdev:fedora-latest-arm
        hostname: r3b-docker
        volumes:
-         - ${HOME}/.zshenv:/root/.zshenv:ro # Optional.
+         - ${HOME}/.zshenv:/home/admin/.zshenv:ro # Optional.
 Load your local zsh envs
-         - ${HOME}/.config/zsh:/root/.config/zsh:ro # Optional.
+         - ${HOME}/.config/zsh:/home/admin/.config/zsh:ro # Optional.
 Load your local zsh config
-         - ${HOME}/.config/tmux:/root/.config/tmux:ro # Optional.
+         - ${HOME}/.config/tmux:/home/admin/.config/tmux:ro # Optional.
 Load your local tmux config
-         - ${HOME}/Docker/r3bdev/r3b:/root/:rw # Required.
+         - ${HOME}/Docker/r3bdev/r3b:/home/admin/:rw # Required.
 Home folder to host data
          - ${HOME}/Docker/r3bdev/system_ssh:/etc/ssh:rw # Required.
        ports:
          - "3100:22" # You can change 3100 to other port number as you like
        command:
          - /bin/bash
          - -c
+         - |
+           useradd -m admin
+           echo "admin:admin" | chpasswd
+           usermod -s /usr/bin/zsh admin
-         - /usr/sbin/sshd -D
+           /usr/sbin/sshd -D
    ```

+   _Further remarks:_

-   Here you specifies the folder mounting under the `volumes` section.
-The port number `3100` can be changed to other port number larger than 1024.
+   - Here you specifies the folder mounting under the `volumes` section.
+   - The port number `3100` can be changed to other port number larger than 1024.
 This number will be used for ssh login.
+   - The non-root user "admin" also has the password "admin".
+If you want a difference name for the non-root account, please change it both in the `command` and the `volumes` section.

 2. Create the mounted local folders (if not existed):